-Create durable, uniform thin film fuel cell catalyst layers for PEM, CCM, MEA, and GDL manufacturing
+Create durable, uniform thin film fuel cell catalyst coatings for PEM, CCM, MEA, and GDL manufacturing

 Sono-Tek’s fuel cell catalyst coating systems are uniquely suited for these challenging applications by creating highly uniform, repeatable, and durable coatings.
 From R&D to production, our non-clogging technology results in greater control of coating attributes, significant reduction in materials usage, and reduced maintenance and downtime.